SnightCoder/Code-reuse/README.md

 <p> How to use: </p>
 <pre>
-       int getNumberOfWeeksInYear = LayTuanTrongNam(DateTime.Now); // example today is 2/12/2018 then the result is 49
+       int getNumberOfWeeksInYear = LayTuanTrongNam(DateTime.Now);
+       // example today is 2/12/2018 then the result is 49

+       getNumberOfWeeksInYear--;
-       getNumberOfWeeksInYear--;// so if you want accurate you need to minus 1 int getNumberOfWeeksInMonth = LayTuanTrongNam(new DateTime(DateTime.Now.Year, 1, DateTime.Now.Day));
+       // so if you want accurate you need to minus 1

+       int getNumberOfWeeksInMonth = LayTuanTrongNam(new DateTime(DateTime.Now.Year, 1, DateTime.Now.Day));
        // set month to 1 if you want to get numebr of weeks in this month